suryansh-sr-17/CS367_F-A-N-U-M_LABs/README.md

 5. Lab 5 📈
 6. Lab Report 📄

-# 📄 Lab Reports
+# 📄 Lab Report
 The repository includes a detailed lab report, explaining the problem, approach, and analysis.
-The reports contain visualizations, performance metrics, and conclusions drawn from the lab results, helping you understand the AI problem statements solved and implemented. 📊
+The report contains visualizations, performance metrics, and conclusions drawn from the lab results, helping you understand the AI problem statements solved and implemented. 📊

 # 💻 Requirements
 Each lab may have specific dependencies, but the general requirements include: